Montreal-Quakers/website/new_attender/business.md

 The goal of business meeting is to figure out how our community is led by Spirit, the Spirit of love, to act in the world.

 There is no one answer.
-* To take a silly example, it’s not as if God has the colour orange in mind and that we’re being bad little Quakers if we purchase a red rug
+* To take a silly example, trying to decide what colour rug to buy, it’s not as if God has the colour orange in mind and that we’re being bad little Quakers if we purchase a red rug
 * Arthur Larabee, long-time clerk of Philadelphia Yearly Meeting, speaks of the goal of business meeting being “to find a loving outcome”
   * There are many possible loving outcomes -- orange and red and other coloured rugs -- and none of them are known in advance before the meeting starts
   * The purpose of the meeting is to discover some loving outcomes